 Tinea Capitis Profunda (Kerion Celsi)

 This clinical form, which is the inflammatory form of tinea scalp, is a reaction happening by the body’s cellular immunity against fungal elements.
-Kerion celsi, which appears before puberty, starts as tinea capitis superficialis, then pustules and nodules of different sizes occur on the scalp, and a thick crust layer consisting of blood and pus forms on the lesion, which acquires a tumoral appearance.
+Kerion cells, which appear before puberty, start as tinea capitis superficialis, then pustules and nodules of different sizes occur on the scalp, and a thick crust layer consisting of blood and pus forms on the lesion, which acquires a tumoral appearance.
 The hairs on the lesion stay loose and come off easily when pulled.
 It is like pulling a hair out of butter, pus comes from the follicles when pressed on.
 Patients may develop lymphadenopathy.
-Due to secondary infection, fever, pain may occur in patients.
+Due to secondary infection, fever, and pain may occur in patients.
 Vesicular or pustular id reaction may occur from various parts of the body.
 Erythema nodosum may also become possible in patients.
 Lesions leave scars in their places.

 Tinea Capitis Symptoms and Differential Diagnosis

 Apart from clinical appearance, microscopy, and cultures can be used for diagnosis.
 Especially Wood’s light is important in the differential diagnosis.

 It is important that the differential diagnosis of ringworms in hair.
 Such as; alopecia areata, pityriasis simplex, seborrheic dermatitis, psoriasis, tinea aminantecea, trichotillomania, secondary syphilis, impetigo, infected pediculosis capitis, kerion cells, DLE and lichen planus.